beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 // That prints "4" for me, but can vary by system.
 ```

-When you have a data type that uses more than a byte of memory, the
+> **Memory Fun Facts**: When you have a data type that uses more than a
-bytes that make up the data are always adjacent to one another in
+> byte of memory, the bytes that make up the data are always adjacent to
-memory.
-Sometimes they're in order, and sometimes they're not^[The order
+> one another in memory.
+Sometimes they're in order, and sometimes
-that bytes come in is referred to as the _endianess_ of the number.
+> they're not^[The order that bytes come in is referred to as the
-Common ones are _big endian_ and _little endian_.
-This usually isn't
+> _endianess_ of the number.
+Common ones are _big endian_ and _little
-something you need to worry about.], but that's platform-dependent, and
+> endian_.
+This usually isn't something you need to worry about.], but
-often taken care of for you without you needing to worry about pesky
+> that's platform-dependent, and often taken care of for you without you
-byte orderings.
+> needing to worry about pesky byte orderings.

 So _anyway_, if we can get on with it and get a drum roll and some
 forboding music playing for the definition of a pointer, _a pointer is a